ivanberg202/ivanberg202/README.md

 - 👋 Hi, I’m @ivanberg202
 - 👀 I’m interested in product, coding with AI
 - 🌱 I’m currently learning python, fastAPI
-- 💞️ I’m looking to collaborate on let's see!
+- 💞️ I’m looking to collaborate on ... let's see!
-- 📫 How to reach me email
+- 📫 You can reach me by email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm very tall and people often get surprised by it when we meet in person.